Corporate Governance

 The Board is collectively responsible for promoting the success of the Group by directing and supervising the Group’s activities to create shareholder value.
 In doing so, it ensures that there are robust corporate governance and risk management processes in place.
 The Board comprises both Non-Executive and Executive Directors and provides the forum for external and independent review and challenge to the executive management.

-Factoring stakeholder engagement into Board decisions
+Factoring Stakeholder Engagement into Board Decisions

 The stakeholder impact analysis identifies:

-• potential benefits and areas of concern for each stakeholder group;
+• Potential benefits and areas of concern for each stakeholder group.

-• who is responsible for ensuring the mitigation plans are being effectively implemented.
+• Who is responsible for ensuring the mitigation plans are being effectively implemented.

-Board committees
+Board Committees

-Board meetings
+Board Meetings

 The Board meets regularly with the meeting dates agreed for each year in advance.
 In addition to the regular Board meetings, the Board (or an appointed sub-committee of the Board) also meets on a number of other occasions to consider other ad hoc matters such as the approval of financial statements and the interim financial results.

-Retirement of Directors
+Re-election of Directors

 Diversity and Inclusion

-The Group recognises the importance of diversity and is committed to encouraging equality and diversity among its workforce.
+The Group recognises the importance of diversity and is committed to encouraging inclusion, equality and diversity among its workforce.
 The Group aims to create an inclusive working environment based on merit, fairness and respect to enable it to attract and retain the most talented people from all backgrounds and cultures.
-The Group is also working to achieve a diverse Board and, just as importantly, diverse management teams.
-Appointments to the Board are based on merit taking into account suitability for the role, composition and balance of the Board to ensure that the Group has the right mix of skills, experience, independence, knowledge and consideration of the Group’s strategic objectives.

-Communication with shareholders
+Communication with Shareholders

-Risk management
+Risk Management

 On behalf of the Board, the Audit Committee oversees the risk management strategy and appetite, the appropriateness and effectiveness of internal control processes, and Corporate Governance Code compliance.

 At least annually, the Chair of the Risk Management Committee (RMC) presented the Audit Committee with an update on the existing principal risks, emerging risks and any significant operational risks identified by the respective risk management committees of the UK and US sites, and the associated steps that the Group takes to mitigate such risks.
-The Audit Committee acknowledge that the risks concerning failure in the execution of the business plan for OXB (US) LLC, and the closure of the product development programmes have been removed as principal risks.
+The Audit Committee acknowledge that the risks concerning failure in the execution of the business plan for Oxford Biomedica (US) LLC, and the closure of the product development programmes have been removed as principal risks.
 The Audit Committee also recognise the Group has spent significant effort in revising its corporate strategy, details of which can be found on pages 4-5.
 As mentioned above, further details of the Group’s principal risks can be found on pages 67-72 of the 2023 Annual Report and accounts.
 On an annual basis the RMC performs an update to the corporate fraud risk register to refresh the potential scenarios where fraud could arise across the Group.
 The Audit Committee reviewed and had the opportunity to provide feedback on the identified high and medium risk scenarios.
 The Audit Committee also noted the importance of maintaining the fraud risk register in preparation for the upcoming Economic Crime and Corporate Transparency Act 2023.

-Internal control
+Internal Control

 The Directors are responsible for the Group’s system of internal control and for reviewing its effectiveness.
 The system is designed to manage, rather than eliminate, the risk of failure to achieve business objectives, and can only provide reasonable, and not absolute, assurance against material misstatement or loss.
 At least annually, the Group Financial Controller, and Director of Financial Controls, presents the Audit Committee with an update on control activity performed during the year, including financial, operational and compliance controls.
 In addition to the formal Audit Committee updates, the Audit Committee Chair met with the Chief Financial Officer, Director of Financial Controls and Finance Leadership Team at least twice during 2023 for more detailed review and conversation on the progress on internal control improvements, and key accounting estimates.